Quick Tip: Pt 1 - SBRs & the NFA

 What is a Short-Barreled Rifle (SBR) according to the NFA?

-A Short-Barreled Rifle (SBR) is defined as a rifle with a rifled barrel less than 16 inches long, or a rifle with a stock and a barrel less than 16 inches, designed to be fired from the shoulder.
-These are regulated under the National Firearms Act.
+An SBR is defined as a rifle with a barrel measuring less than 16 inches, or a rifle with an overall length of less than 26 inches when the stock is attached, and it's designed to be fired from the shoulder.

-What is required to legally own NFA items like SBRs?
+What is required to legally own an NFA item?

-To legally own NFA items such as SBRs, suppressors, and machine guns, you must complete a specific acquisition process.
-This involves paying a $200 tax stamp and obtaining approval from the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+To legally own an NFA item, you must undergo a background check, pay a $200 tax stamp, and receive approval from the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+State laws may also apply.

 Related News